pwrliang/RayJoin/README.md

 - Feature Class To Shapefile.
 This step dumps polylines to a shapefile.
 3. Run the script `misc/shp2cdb.py input.shp output.cdb`

-**When the paper is accepted, we will also provide preprocessed datasets and all the baselines for reproducibility.
-For now, we cannot do that because upload datasets to a public platform will expose our identification.**

 ## Evaluate **RayJoin**